miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 Towards the end of this session, I finally got the AI coding assistant Claude 3.5 Sonnet built into Cursor AI to understand what I was trying to do.
-In fact, I got myself to understand what I was trying to do.
+In fact, I ***got myself to understand what I was trying to do***.
+This "chain reaction" that I needed and you'll read about later, was not clear to me.
 There's nothing like jumping into implementation head-first to help think it through.

 #### o1 Planning Skills & 1-Big-File Contexts